umn-dash/illmap/README.md

 		Emily Riha (emilymr@umn.edu), and
 		Justin Schell (schel115@umn.edu).

 Project presented at 2014 Digital Library Federation Forum in Atlanta, GA (October 27, 2014) by Amy Neeser and Justin Schell.

-See our poster on this project: http://conservancy.umn.edu/handle/11299/167646
+See our [poster] (http://conservancy.umn.edu/handle/11299/167646 "poster") for this project.

 Script cleaned for sharing 12/1/2014